Tip.It!

 Equipment

-This can be a safe minigame, meaning you will not lose any of items and equipment should you die, unless you choose to lose your items on death or enter the dangerous red portal, in which case you should only bring items you can afford to lose.
-Therefore you should take your best equipment as you will be fighting for your Clan's pride.
-Prayer and stat boosting potions are also an advantage.
-Bear in mind that unless you are using the Games Necklace to reach the Clan Wars Arena, you will have to travel through the Wilderness, risking your best equipment.
+Clan Wars can be a safe minigame, meaning you will not lose any of items and equipment if you die.
+However, if you choose to lose your items on death or enter the dangerous red portal, you should only bring items you can afford to lose.
+Note that you cannot take lent items into dangerous Clan Wars matches.
+If you're playing in a safe match, you should take your best equipment as you will be fighting for your Clan's pride.
+Using prayers and potions is also an advantage.
+There is a bank chest available.

 Unless you have a good reason not to, buy a wilderness cape from the cape merchant Larry.
 Ensure you and rest of your clan have the same cape, and you will be able to tell your friends from your enemies much more easily.